benmarwick/ctv-archaeology/Archaeology.md

 source: https://github.com/cran-task-views/Archaeology
 ---

 This task view is a list of packages useful for many kinds of archaeological science.
-It includes packages for working with distinctive types of archaeological analyses, such as radiocarbon ages, artefact types and faunal remains, packages containing archaeological datasets, and packages from closely related sciences such as environmental science that are widely used by archaeologists.
-This is a list to guide archaeologists in finding a package relevant to their research.
-It assumes some familiarity using R already and is not a list for getting started with using R in archaeology.
+It includes packages for working with distinctive types of archaeological data, such as radiocarbon ages, artefact types and faunal remains, packages containing archaeological datasets, and packages from closely related sciences, such as environmental science, that are widely used by archaeologists.
+This is a list to guide archaeologists in finding a package relevant to specialised archaeological research.
+It assumes some familiarity using R already and is not an introduction to using R in archaeology.

-Many relevant packages can also be found in other CRAN Task Views, especially `r view("Environmetrics")`, `r view("Spatial")`, `r view("Multivariate")`, `r view("Phylogenetics")`, `r view("Cluster")`, and `r view("SpatioTemporal")` task views.
+Many relevant packages can also be found in other CRAN Task Views, especially `r view("Environmetrics")`, `r view("Spatial")`, `r view("Multivariate")`, `r view("Phylogenetics")`, `r view("Cluster")`, `r view("ReproducibleResearch")`, `r view("WebTechnologies")`, `r view("MachineLearning")`, and `r view("SpatioTemporal")` task views.

 ### Analysis of dates (radiocarbon, etc.) and chronological patterns